Ethan-Mulwee/RainTile/README.md

 ./RainTileCLI (path to png)
 ```

-the output file will be put in the current directory and named automatically if no apth is specified.
+the output file will be put in the current directory and named automatically if no path is specified.
 Otherwise you can set one with `-o` or `--output`

 ```bash
 ./RainTileCLI "Background AC Fan.png" -o fizz/buzz.json
 ```
+The name automatically given will be in all lower case and have the spaces replaced with '_' for Minecraft compatibility `Background AC Fan.png` becomes `background_ac_fan.json`

-If you want to automatically convert all the files in a directory with bash you can do this
+If you want to automatically convert all the files in a directory with bash you can do this.
 ```bash
 for f in *.png; do ./RainTileCLI "$f" -n; done
 ```